scubuk/selenium-tuto/README.md

 Once you’ve confirmed that Python is correctly installed, you can proceed with installing Pip.
 * Download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) to a folder on your computer.
 Open the link and Right-Click | Save As.
+* Run the file, it will update PIP.
 * Open your cmd.
 (Windows+R and write cmd.)
 * Navigate to the folder(using cd command)containing get-pip.py.